 2. MENTOR TEXT

-For all of my writing lessons, I feel it is important to use MENTOR TEXT to show students how real authors use that skill.
-In my mentor text .pdf that is included in all of the STEP-BY-STEP INTERACTIVE WRITING NOTEBOOKS, these are the books I suggest.
+It is important to use MENTOR TEXT to show students how real authors use that skill.
+In my mentor text PDF included in all of the STEP-BY-STEP INTERACTIVE WRITING NOTEBOOKS, these are the books I suggest.
 If you aren’t using the suggested mentor text list in your school, you don’t necessarily have to stick by the grade levels below.
 If you have one of them in your classroom library already, use it!
 I broke it down in grade levels for schools and districts who purchased my writing notebook programs to keep it fresh each year.

 (I provided links to some of the books.
 I use affiliates solely to keep my blog running so I can provide quality content and ideas for teacher.)

 Go through the book and pick out places where the author shows good imagery.
 As you read the book to the students, stop and point out the words you marked.
 Here is an example form I Love You the Purplest by Barbara M. Joossee.
 Say to the students, “Close your eyes and make a picture in your mind as I read a few sentences.”

 “The lake slowed its thrashing to a soft, even beat.
 The mosquitos dipped low to the water and the water bugs skittered on top.
 The moon glowed on one side of the lake while the sun shimmered on the other.”